 By Peter Chawaga

-To read more about the wastewater produced by fracking operations, visit Water Online’s Produced Water Solutions Center.
+To read more about events that can cause ocean pollution, visit Water Online’s Source Water Contamination Solutions Center.